Trees, mountains, beaches, and amazing views!

 Hours: 6 am – 11:30 am

 Your body, mind and soul are asking for a beach day?
-Soft sand, sunny days and volleyball nets will be all you get (and all you need) from this place.
-Accesible by car yet isolated from the city, sunbathing will make you forget all of your everyday worries.
+Soft sand, blue water, and volleyball nets will be all yours at Golden Gardens.
+Accessible by car yet isolated from the city, sunbathing here will make you forget all of your everyday worries.